• quick signup

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-Ireland and Denmark do note issue the blue card.
+Ireland and Denmark do not issue the blue card.

-• I live in a country outside of Europe; can I still apply for the EU Blue Card?
+• Do I have to be in Europe in order to apply for the EU Blue Card?

 Your current location is not relevant.
 Applying for the EU Blue Card does not require your physical presence in Europe.